Immunotherapy for colon cancer in Germany

 Such an indication for immunotherapy was justified: by switching to this type of treatment, doctors could significantly extend the life of patients.
 For example, after adoptive cell transfer, the average life expectancy of people with metastatic colon cancer increases from 14 to 28 months.

-The next practical step was the administration of immune checkpoint inhibitors and vaccination with dendritic cells at earlier stages of the disease when other methods of treatment could still be used.
+The next practical step was the administration of immune checkpoint inhibitors and vaccination for colon cancer at earlier stages of the disease when other methods of treatment could still be used.
 The only condition was the preliminary surgical removal of the tumor if the doctors considered such an operation possible.

 Clinical trials and practical experience demonstrate that after the start of an immunotherapy course, numerous cytotoxic T-lymphocytes appear in the blood of patients.
 These are cells that actively destroy the primary intestinal tumor and its metastases.
 The progression of cancer slows down, up to remission even in the advanced stages.